miku86/javascript-beginners/README.md

 What we've learned:

+- how we use a loop

 ---

 ## Version 7

 Why?

-- neue Version: WARUM? => User Interface
+- we want to see some real display values (instead of the console) => User Interface

 Requirements: